 Situated right at the top of Box Hill, Grove Lodge is a handsome cedar barn with stunning views across the valley to Bath.
 Newly built and set in the grounds of a beautiful 40-acre farm in the Cotswolds, the lodge is a single storey two bedroom home big enough to accommodate two couples or a family whilst being intimate enough for a romantic break.
 Finished to a very high specification the lodge is the perfect combination of country cottage style with all the modern comforts you'll need for a relaxing stay.
 Grove Lodge offers the privacy and peacefulness of a Cotswold retreat and yet is only five miles from the heart of Bath.

-In addition to Grove Lodge, Grove Farm also offers the hugely popular one bedroom cottage (Groveside - search 75898) and will soon be able to offer a stunning three bedroom barn with the most spectacular views across the valley.
+In addition to Grove Lodge, Grove Farm also offers the hugely popular three bedroom Grove Barn with the most spectacular views across the valley.

 |Size||Sleeps up to 4, 2 bedrooms|